Marketing

 New skills everyone needs:

 The marketers who develop these skills early will have significant career advantages.
 The ones who resist will find their roles increasingly automated.
+Our prompt engineering guide covers the specific techniques that produce the best marketing outputs.

 Avoiding Common Pitfalls